tobi-wan-kenobi/bumblebee-status/README.md

 Focus is on:
 * Ease of use
-* Support for easily adding custom themes
+* Support for easily adding [custom themes](doc/HOWTO_THEME.md)
-* Support for easily adding custom modules
+* Support for easily adding [custom modules](doc/HOWTO_MODULE.md)

-I hope you like it and I appreciate any kind of feedback: Bug reports, Feature requests, etc. :)
+I hope you like it and I appreciate any kind of feedback: Bug reports, feature requests, etc. :)

 Thanks a lot!